2sic/cre8magic/docs/index.md

 It is heavily inspired by the Site/Page/Module model used in DNN.
 So it's almost ready to create awesome websites and CMS solutions.

-But for that there were two missing pieces (☮️)...
+But there are two missing pieces (☮️) to create amazing websites:

 1. Real Content-Management features - which can be done with the extension [2sxc](https://2sxc.org)
 1. Tools to make designing themes fast and professional - enter: **Cre8Magic**